lexnederbragt/MBV3070-H19/5_biopython.md

 We are now going to explore this genbank file.

-First, add `print gbk`, save and run.
+First, add `print gbk` at the bottom of the file, then save and run.

 Question: can you figure out what the id of this sequence is?
 Question: can you figure out which species this sequence is from?